rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 You can set a policy to specify when to delete resources, and how many resources to delete.

-When deleting servers, Autoscale follows these rules:
+When deleting servers, Autoscale follows these rules (deletion of stacks is similar):

 -  If no new servers are in the process of being built, the oldest servers are deleted first.